-Property and equipment will be stated at cost.
-Depreciation will be provided on a straight line basis over the estimated useful lives of the assets ranging from three to five years.
+Property and equipment are stated at cost.
+Depreciation is provided on a straight line basis over the estimated useful lives of the assets ranging from three to five years.
 When assets are retired or disposed of, the cost and accumulated depreciation are removed from the accounts, and any resulting gains or losses are included in income.
-Maintenance and repairs will be charged to expense in the period incurred.
+Maintenance and repairs are charged to expense in the period incurred.